Princess Louise of Savoy: Biography

 Ferdinand Maximilian then abducted his son from Paris and brought him to Baden-Baden.
 Ferdinand ordered a Savoyard man named Charles Maurice de Lassolaye, who had access to the Hôtel de Soissons, to smuggle his three-month-old son out of Paris and take him to be raised in Baden-Baden.
 As a consequence Louis William was not raised by his mother, but by his grandfather's second wife Maria Magdalena of Oettingen-Baldern.
+Her son had been abducted in order to force his mother to leave the French court and join her husband in France; her refusal to do so caused a scandal, but she refused to leave France even when she was (temporarily) banned from attenting the royal court in 1668.

 When it was clear that Louise Christine would not leave Paris, some said due to the influence of her mother, Louise Christine and her husband decided to separate and let her son be raised in Baden-Baden.
+She reportedly received the news of her husband's death in 1669 with indifference.
+She remained at the royal French court as a widow.
+In 1684 however she supported the marriage between Emmanuel-Philibert of Savoyen-Carignan and Maria Angela Caterina d’Este against the will of Louis XIV and the king therefore banished her from the royal court and the capital of Paris until 1688.

 She died in Paris aged 61.

 Her descendants included the present Henri d'Orléans, French pretender; the Prince Napoléon; Duarte Pio, Duke of Braganza and his distant cousin Prince Luiz of Orléans-Braganza.
 She is also an ancestor of the ruling Felipe VI of Spain, Henri, Grand Duke of Luxembourg and Albert II of Belgium.